 Slope Intercept Form Foldable

 Sometimes the most simple foldables are the best ones.
 That’s how I feel about the slope intercept form foldable.
 Students struggle to understand slope and y-intercept because there are so many parts to it.
 This foldable is an excellent reference that simply shows what the different parts of slope intercept form formula stand for.
 This gives students a basic understanding that each part of the formula can be replace by something.
-(Click here to purchase this foldable.
+(Click here to get this foldable.
 All you have to do is print and go.)

 What goes under each flap?